 - 3 cloves Garlic crushed

-- 1 thumb-sized piece of Ginger peeled and grated
+- 1 thumb-sized piece Ginger peeled and grated

 - 1 Butternut Squash peeled and chopped into small chunks

-- 1 tsp Cayenne Pepper (or more if you like it spicy)
+- 1 teaspoon Cayenne Pepper or more if you like it spicy

 - 1 400g tin Chopped Tomatoes